S3-working-group/s3-practical-guide/S3-practical-guide.md

 Prioritize pending work items to ensure that important items are worked on first.

-Pulling in work prevents overloading the system, especially when work in progress (WIP) per person is limited.
+Pulling in work prevents overloading the system, especially when _work in progress (WIP) per person or team is limited_.

 ---